• Check Out Our Bestselling Booths - The Italia & The Titan!

 #4: Can I Sand in My Paint Booth?

 Absolutely!
 Just not in the same paint booth that you paint in.
-Keeping these operations in separate areas help ensure a quality refinish job without fighting debris.
 Similar to the above, you want to avoid cross contamination between sanding and painting.
 While many shops choose to use paint booths as a sanding and buffing station because of the excellent lighting, it’s not ideal to share that same space for painting.
 Just like for priming, as long as there is a dedicated space for sanding that has filtration, it can be done in a paint booth or prep station.

 #5: Does the Temperature Affect Debris in a Paint Booth?